Manny2014/vm2docker/manny/00-Index.md

 ### General Issues
 - Dockerfile was outdated
 - Initial AWS instance ran out of space on disk
-- Had to increase the storage of the VM from 8G to 200G
 - As the code stands, it pulls EVERY image from docker hub
+    - Fixed that by using label with version

 ### Modifications
 - Update Docker Py to latest version
 - Fixed bug where it pulled ALL images